How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Now that you’ve had a chance to evaluate your work, continue the editing process and improve your short story again.

 Start by reading through your first draft and making sure it reflects everything you want it to.
-If not, make the necessary changes – tighten up any sloppy sentences, spruce up dialogues, and cut out parts of the story that don’t serve its purpose.
+If not, make the necessary changes – tighten up any sloppy sentences, spruce up dialogue, and cut out parts of the story that don’t serve a purpose.

 Make thoughtful changes with this draft – use this opportunity to refine what you already have and make the story as dynamic and engaging as possible.